 Your genetic counselor will also review your personal and family history of cancer and give you cancer screening recommendations.
 They may recommend you start having cancer screenings at a younger age or have them more often than most people.
 They may also suggest you get specialized screenings to help find cancer as early as possible.

 Some examples of these cancer screenings include:

-- Getting an upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).
+- An upper endoscopy (a procedure that lets your doctor see inside your stomach and small intestine).

-- Having a urinalysis (a test to look for blood in your urine).
+- A urinalysis (a test to look for blood in your urine).

 Your genetic counselor may also talk with you about having surgery to try to keep cancer from developing, such as:

 - Surgery to remove your uterus to prevent endometrial cancer.